 And, of course, the aorta can be divided into three parts.
-Initially, there is the very short ascending aorta which arises from the left ventricle of the heart, and the ascending aorta produces no branches.
+Initially, there is the very short ascending aorta which arises from the left ventricle of the heart, and the ascending aorta gives off two coronary arteries.
 Continuous with the ascending aorta is the aortic arch which gives off three branches, and continuous with the aortic arch is the descending aorta.
 Shown in green is the thoracic portion of the descending aorta called the thoracic aorta, and as it descends, it produces several branches.
 Inferior to the diaphragm, the thoracic aorta is continuous with the abdominal aorta which will not be discussed in this tutorial.

 And so now we've introduced these parts of the aorta to you, let's now jump to the branches arising from the second part of the aorta – the aortic arch.
 And as you can see in the image, the aortic arch ascends from the heart to the left aspect of the trachea, crosses over the left main bronchus and descends posterior to the left aspect of the esophagus.
 And as we mentioned previously, there are three important arteries that arise from the aortic arch and these are the brachiocephalic trunk, the left common carotid artery, and the left subclavian artery.